l0wside/qvisu/README.md

   ```<sw-icon>my_icon.svg</sw-icon>```

   In off-state, QVisu will then display the icon as-is.
-In on state, it will try to recolor the SVG to orange.
+In on state, it will try to recolor the image to orange, if it is an SVG file.

 - You can specify two icons for on and off state, simply separated by a comma:

   ```<sw-icon>icon_off.svg,icon_on.svg</sw-icon>```

+  This can also be used with pixel graphics.

-- Automatic recoloring:
+- Automatic recoloring (SVG files only):

   ```<sw-icon color="..." active-color="..." color-mode="...">my_icon.svg</sw-icon>```